1st June 2026

 Bridgewood Manor Hotel & Spa

-Ideally located just off Junction 3 of the M2, the four-star Bridgewood Manor Hotel & Spa offers superb leisure facilities including an indoor heated pool, well-equipped gymnasium and a full luxury spa with a range of body and beauty treatments.
-The hotel's elegant Squires Restaurant holds a well-deserved reputation for fine food, while its Terrace Bistro is ideal for lighter bites.
+Ideally located just off Junction 3 of the M2, Bridgewood Manor Hotel & Spa offers superb leisure facilities including an indoor heated pool, well-equipped gymnasium and a full luxury spa with a range of body and beauty treatments.
+The hotel's elegant Squires Restaurant holds a well-deserved reputation for fine food.
 Perfectly positioned for the Historic Dockyard Chatham, the Royal Engineers Museum and Leeds Castle, it's a great base for a summer break in the heart of the Garden of England.

 Child walking across the net at GoApe